dmsul/econtools/doc/source/index.rst

 * F-tests by variable name or arbitrary ``R`` matrix.
 * Kernel density estimation
 * Local linear regression
+* WARNING [31 Oct 2019]: Predicted values (yhat and residuals) may not be as expected in transformed regressions (when using fixed effects or using weights).
+That is, the current behavior is different from Stata.
+I am looking into this and will post a either a fix or a justification of current behavior in the near future.

 Full econometrics documentation :ref:`here <metrics>`.